 This project will update the access control equipment and communication links at all terminal gates at NIT, NNMT and PMT to meet the forthcoming TWIC equipment (reader and biometric) standards when they are published (anticipated in 1/09).
-VPA will coordinate the project with APM Terminals.
 In preparation, PMT has been operating an electronic access control system based on port identification cards since March 2007.